 For his career, Brady is 235-70 as a starter in the regular season and 34-11 in 45 playoff appearances.
 In Week 1 of the 2021 NFL season, he also made history with his 300th career start, the most by any NFL player, and received a record-setting 15th Pro Bowl nomination in December.

-Let's deep dive further into the G.O.A.T.'s career, as we examine Brady’s regular-season and postseason records against each NFL franchise, plus a few fun facts related to some of his most memorable matchups.
+Let's deep dive further into the G.O.A.T.'s career, as we examine Brady’s regular-season and postseason records against each NFL franchise, plus look at a few fun facts related to some of his most memorable matchups.

 |Team||Brady's regular-season record||Brady's postseason record|